eda-ricercatore/sardegna-scala/README.md

 Three primary goals of this endeavor are to:
 + develop (quasi-) automated techniques for compiler/parser development;
-+ to develop an automated framework for statistical analysis/computation of experimental results; and
++ develop an automated framework for statistical analysis/computation of experimental results;
-+ to develop faster prototypes for design automation, including microarchitecture synthesis, formal verification, and decision procedures (or automated reasoning).
++ develop faster prototypes for design automation, including microarchitecture synthesis, formal verification, and decision procedures (or automated reasoning); and
++ develop retargetable, parallel compilers for the RISC-V instruction set architecture (ISA).

 # Scala Resources